 Attila is also a beast of a title.
 It requires a serious machine to run at full settings, but thankfully players still interested in getting into the game can crank down the settings.
 It loses a lot of its fun, however, since one of the major points of the game is to command massive armies on battlefields.
 I'm stuck running small scale armies with about 50 people per unit; I recall being able to field 200 previously.
 It's an unfortunate change, but on a machine with plenty of capability, this game would look amazing.

 Total War: Attila is a fantastic game and a must-have for fans of the franchise.
 The army management and battlefields are still the best piece, but I felt like the clan and empire management aspect has dragged the gameplay down a little compared to earlier titles.
 A major bonus is the cooperative gameplay has seemingly been fixed.
-I'm still working on verifying this fully, but previous titles since Shogun 2 has a desynchronization issue with cooperative campaigns, but it seems to have been fixed between Rome II and Attila.Note: The Total War: Attila review is based on a digital PC copy of the game provided for review purposes.
+I'm still working on verifying this fully, but previous titles since Shogun 2 has a desynchronization issue with cooperative campaigns, but it seems to have been fixed between Rome II and Attila.Note: Total War: Attila was reviewed on PC.
+A digital copy of the game was provided by the publisher/developer.